Jesse DuMond

 Jesse William Monroe DuMond (July 11, 1892 – December 4, 1976) was an American experimental physicist.
-He worked at the National Bureau of Standards and later at Caltech where he was involved in experimental approaches to establish accurate measurements of a number of physical constants including the mass and charge of the electron; and Planck's constant.
+He worked at the National Bureau of Standards and later at Caltech where he was involved in experimental approaches to establish accurate measurements of a number of physical constants including the mass and charge of the electron, and the Planck constant.

 Biography

 DuMond was born in France as a US citizen, as both of his parents were American.
 His father was landscape painter Frederick Melville DuMond (1867 - 1927), and his paternal uncle was painter Frank DuMond (1865 – 1951).
 His mother Louise Adele Kerr died when he was aged two, and young DuMond was taken care of by his maternal grandmother in Paris until the age of seven.
-He then came to the US to live with his paternal grandparents in Rochester who were in the sheet-metal business.
+He then came to the US to live with his paternal grandparents in Rochester who designed and manufactured sheet-metal architectural cornices.

 DuMond studied at Monrovia High School where his grandparents moved, and then went to the Throop College of Technology (later to become Caltech), earning his bachelor's degree in 1916 with the construction of a calculating machine, a "harmonic analyzer".
 For his master's thesis he built a calculating machine for complex numbers.
 During World War I, he was employed (1917–1918) at General Electric as an electrical engineer, working on determining the distance of artillery via the recoil displacement.
+He then served in France in the Second battalion, Twenty-ninth Engineers, as a sound ranger, coming under fire but not in direct combat; his commander was Theodore Lyman IV, well-known American physicist.
 In 1919–1920 he was at the Thomson-Houston Company in Paris, and 1920–21 at the National Bureau of Standards, where he worked on ballistics.
-Returning to graduate school at the California Institute of Technology, he in 1929 received his doctorate in physics.
+Returning to graduate school at the California Institute of Technology, in 1929 he received his doctorate in physics.
 He spent the rest of his career at Caltech, originally at the invitation of Robert Millikan.
 From 1938 he was an Associate Professor and from 1946, a Professor.
 He retired in 1963.

 DuMond became a Fellow of the American Physical Society in 1931.
 He was elected to the National Academy of Sciences in 1953.